-Furthermore, there is the possibility of using the BBS as an after-school tutoring center for basic skills.
+Furthermore, there is the possibility of using the BBS as an afterschool tutoring center for basic skills.
 Blystone's school, Desert View, already has an after-school tutoring program.
-This concept could be applied to a community or school BBS without the restrictions of time schedwithout the restrictions of time schedules or physical presence.
+This concept could be applied to a community or school BBS without the restrictions of time schedules or physical presence.